 - Base Price: $9,000

 One of the most unique designs you’ll find is the Polydrop trailer.
 The modern, geometric shape makes it look more like a spaceship than a teardrop.
-What will you find inside?
-A kitchenette with two drawers, LED lights and USB outlets powered by a 100W solar panel.
-Three storage sections and a comfortable mattress with space for two people to sleep.
+This trailer is equipped with a kitchenette with two drawers, LED lighting and USB outlets powered by a 100W solar panel.
+This model offers three storage sections and a comfortable bed with space for two people to sleep.

 This is a basic camper, but it comes with a lower price tag than some of the others.
-You’ll get more mobility with this tiny trailer and its one of the most lightweight trailers we’ve seen.
+You’ll get more mobility with this tiny trailer, as it’s one of the lightest trailers we’ve seen.

 Vistabule Teardrop Trailer